Indigenous Art Market and Festival

-NHMU's annual Indigenous Art Market returns Saturday and Sunday, October 14 and 15, 2023.
-Each year, the market draws top Native American artists from around the country, including numerous awardees, who show and sell fine jewelry, pottery, sculptures, carvings, kachinas, paintings, weavings, beadwork, sand paintings, and more.
-This year will be no exception, with confirmed artists including winners from Santa Fe and other renowned Native American markets.
+NHMU's annual Indigenous Art Market and Festival draws top Native American artists from around the country to the Museum in Salt Lake City where they show and sell fine jewelry, pottery, sculptures, carvings, kachinas, paintings, weavings, beadwork, sand paintings, and more.

-The market is included with Museum admission, and all proceeds from sales stay with the artists.
-View the event links below for detailed schedules for each day of the 2023 market, which will also feature artist talks, dance performances, a collections showcase, and food vendors.
+The event is included with museum admission, and all proceeds from sales stay with the artists.
+The festival also features artist talks, dance performances, an ethnography collections showcase, and food vendors.

 * NHMU/University of Utah (“NHMU”) are not responsible for any sales.
 All sales are negotiated directly with the artist, who is operating independently from NHMU.